Introduction to the Baku Puppet Theatre

 The theatre’s storied building has served as a cinema, satirical theatre, and museum, mirroring Baku’s cosmopolitan evolution.
 Today, visitors are drawn not only to captivating puppet shows—often performed in Azerbaijani and Russian—but also to the building’s ornate facade, mythological sculptures, and intimate auditorium (Wikipedia; trek.zone).
 This guide explores everything you need to know for a memorable visit: hours, tickets, accessibility, nearby attractions, and insider tips.

-- Visiting the Baku Puppet Theatre
+Explore Baku Puppet Theatre in Pictures

 Historical Origins & Architectural Significance